dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

 Opening a Folder
 ------------------

-Opening a folder in VS Code allows you to manage all your project files in one place.
+Opening a folder in VS Code, by default, sets the *current working directory* (CWD) to that folder and applies any VS Code settings that have been changed while the folder was open last time.
+Therefore, scripts that interact with files are dependent on which folder is open in VS Code when they are executed.

 .. card::